telerik/kendo-intl/docs/date-parsing/api.md

 #### parseDate

-Converts a string to a `Date` object based on the specified format and locale.
+Converts a string into a `Date` object based on the specified format and locale.

 ## Parameters